Franklin Knight Lane: World War I responsibilities

 Lane was a strong advocate of preparedness in the prelude to U.S. involvement in World War I. In early 1917, he urged Wilson to authorize the arming and convoying of merchant vessels.
 Wilson refused, but changed his mind when informed of the Zimmermann Telegram.
 In a critical Cabinet meeting in March 1917, Lane, with other Cabinet members, urged American intervention in the war.

-He helped Thomas Garrigue Masaryk to create Washington Declaration in October 1918.

 With Lane's support, the nation's railroads voluntarily united to form a Railroad War Board to meet the emergency.
 Lane made many effective speeches for the Committee on Public Information.
 The Secretary penned two brief works for the Committee, Why We Are Fighting Germany and The American Spirit, which were well received and widely distributed.
 He urged businessmen to make "sacrifices as worthy as those of the men on their way to the trenches".
 President Wilson reportedly stopped discussing matters of importance at Cabinet meetings because the "gregarious" Lane divulged confidential matters.

 Lane was a supporter of the Treaty of Versailles and of the League of Nations.
 He wrote articles urging, in vain, U.S. ratification of the treaty establishing the international organization.